RogerioDosSantos/bash_examples/README.md

-# bash_examples
+# Bash Examples
-Several Bash Examples
+Several Bash Examples including functions that can be used in real cases